 Scales' Board sets a framework of ethical standards for the Company via its Code of Ethics, which is contained in the Scales Code.
-Directors and employees of Scales and its subsidiaries are expected to be guided in their behaviour and actions by these standards.
+These standards are expected of all Directors and employees of Scales and its subsidiaries.

-The Code of Ethics covers a wide range of areas including: standards of behaviour; conflicts of interest; proper use of Company information and assets; gifts; delegated authorities; compliance with laws and policies; reporting concerns; and corporate opportunities.
+The Code of Ethics covers a wide range of areas including:

+- standards of behaviour;

+- conflicts of interest;

+- proper use of Company information and assets;

+- accepting gifts;

+- delegated authorities;

+- compliance with laws and policies; - reporting concerns; and corporate opportunities.

 The procedure for advising the Company of a suspected breach is set out in the Code of Ethics.
 No breaches were identified during the year.

 Every new Director, employee and contractor is to be provided with a copy of the Code of Ethics and must confirm that they have read and understand the Code of Ethics.
-The Code of Ethics is available on the Company's website.
-The Board is currently assessing options for training in ethics and consequently is not fully compliant with Recommendation 1.1.
+The Code of Ethics is also available on the Company's website.